mozilla/application-services/docs/building.md

                ```shell
                PYPATH=$(which python3); ln -s $PYPATH `dirname $PYPATH`/python
                ```
+                1. Recent brew installations of Python do not contain a `python`/`pip` symlink.
+You may be able to run the following to create them:
+                    ```shell
+                    brew uninstall python3
+                    brew install python3
+                    ```

         1. Install gyp:
             ```shell
             wget https://bootstrap.pypa.io/ez_setup.py -O - | python3 -